South Dakota Wastewater Upgrade Specifies Penetron Technology for Enhanced Concrete Durability

 The Penetron Group is a leading manufacturer of specialty construction products for concrete waterproofing, concrete repairs and floor preparation systems.
 The Group operates through a global network, offering support to the design and construction community through its regional offices, representatives and distribution channels.

-For more information on Penetron crystalline technology solutions, please visit http://www.dot)penetron(dot).com, email: CRDept(at)penetron.com or contact our Corporate Relations Department at 631-941-9700.
+For more information on Penetron crystalline technology solutions, please visit www(dot)penetron(dot).com, email: CRDept(at)penetron.com or contact our Corporate Relations Department at 631-941-9700.